James Dodd BSc (Hons) Ost, AiM, FAFS, GPS, 1080Map

 He also qualified as a Sports And Remedial Massage Therapist at the London School of Sports Massage in 2013.
 This gave him a greater understanding of the injuries sustained from sport and in general daily life.

 Nick has worked alongside the physiotherapist at Crawley Town Football Club where he has treated players before and after matches and experienced first hand how to get injured players match fit.

 He has a broad understanding of injuries sustained from many sports and is able to help athletes achieve their personal best.
-For example, he is currently working with the European Tour golf players, demonstrating how Osteopathy and Sports And Remedial Massage can improve their game in specific ways.
+For example, he is currently working with the European Tour golf players, demonstrating how Osteopathy, Sports And Remedial Massage and medical acupuncture can improve their game in specific ways.